Sign o' the Times: Music and lyrics

+Cover

+The cover of the album was shot by photographer Jeff Katz, who also served as Prince's photographer during the mid-80s, and had shot the covers of Prince's The Family album in 1985, and Parade in 1986.
+The shoot was held at a warehouse in Eden Prairie, Minnesota close to where Paisley Park Studios was set up later.
+The cover featured a drum set on top of the front end of a 1971 Pontiac Grand Prix, bouquets, a plasma globe and a guitar, with Prince's face in the foreground in a blur.
+The props were taken from Prince's home and studio, and the backdrop borrowed from a stage production of the musical Guys and Dolls.

 Release

 Sign o' the Times was released on March 30, 1987, in the United Kingdom, and one day later in the United States and France.
 It peaked at number six on the Billboard 200, reached the top 10 in Austria, France, New Zealand, Norway, Sweden, and the UK, and reached number one in Switzerland.
 The singles "Sign o' the Times", "U Got the Look" and "I Could Never Take the Place of Your Man" reached number three, two and ten on the Billboard Hot 100, respectively.
 Four months after its release, the album was certified platinum by the Recording Industry Association of America (RIAA).
 Following Prince's death in 2016, the album re-charted on the Billboard 200 at number 20.

 Though Sign o' the Times is regarded as one of Prince's best albums, it did not sell as well as his three preceding releases.
-According to a writer of Classic Pop, Prince's commercial stock had declined significantly following the underperformance of Around The World In A Day and Parade, both of which shifted from the "pulsing electro-rock and soaring anthems" of Purple Rain in favor of psychedelic pop and "Eurocentric, jazz-inflected funk", respectively.
+According to Mark Lindores, writing for Classic Pop, Prince's commercial stock had declined significantly following the underperformance of Around The World In A Day and Parade, both of which shifted from the "pulsing electro-rock and soaring anthems" of Purple Rain in favor of psychedelic pop and "Eurocentric, jazz-inflected funk", respectively.
 The underwhelming sales of the album is also likely attributed to it being Prince's fifth album in five years and there not being a supporting tour in the US (he also cancelled the UK dates, meaning the tour only reached mainland Europe).

-Cover

-The cover of the album was shot by photographer Jeff Katz, who also served as Prince's photographer during the mid-80s, and had shot the covers of Prince's The Family album in 1985, and Parade in 1986.
-The shoot was held at a warehouse in Eden Prairie, Minnesota close to where Paisley Park Studios was set up later.
-The cover featured a drum set on top of the front end of a 1971 Pontiac Grand Prix, bouquets, a plasma globe and a guitar, with Prince's face in the foreground in a blur.

-The props were taken from Prince's home and studio, and the backdrop borrowed from a stage production of the musical Guys And Dolls.
+Reissues